furkleindustries/accelerator-core/README.md

 If you are using Typescript (which you should be for the full value of Accelerator's built-in functionalities), you should indicate the type of the passage object by replacing `const passage =` with `const passage: bundle.passages.IPassage =`, and setting the props type of the React component to `bundle.passages.IPassageProps`, importing these interfaces from `../src/passages/bundle`.
 This will allow full type-checking of your story passages.
 (You can also just destructure the bundle, or the passages property, so that you can refer directly to `IPassage` and `IPassageProps`.)

-<a name="bundle-import"></a>
+<a name="bundle-imports"></a>
-## The bundle import
+## The bundle imports

-All Accelerator passages have simple access to the bundle import, located in `src/passages/bundle.ts`.
+All Accelerator passages have simple access to the bundle imports, located in `src/passages/`.
 (Note that `passages` and `src/passages` are different folders with wholly different purposes.)
-The bundle import, typically imported as `import * as bundle from '../../src/passages/bundle'`, has the following props:
+Each bundle import is typically imported as so: `import * as myBundle from '../../src/passages/specificBundle';`.
+There are at present three export bundles intended for author reuse:

-* `components`, an object containing:
+* `componentsBundle`:
   * The [Link](src/components/Link/Link.md) component, which allows the user to navigate between passages.
   * The [ClickAppend](src/components/ClickAppend/ClickAppend.md) component, which places one piece of content after another once the first component is clicked.
   * The [ClickDisappear](src/components/ClickDisappear/ClickDisappear.md) component, which causes a piece of content to disappear (or fade out over a specified duration) after it is clicked.